conorkeogh/syncmaster/README.md

 ![](index_files/figure-commonmark/cell-3-output-1.png)

-Note that the `getEvents()` function can also be used to recover precise event timings for user-defined events.
+This approach can also be used to recover precise event timings for user-defined events.
 This is outlined in detail in the `analysis` section.